 Anthracnose on Deciduous Trees

 The symptoms of anthracnose are easier to identify once the tree has leafed out.
-You’ll notice small, circular or irregularly shaped dark or brown dead spots on the leaves, dead leaf margins and tips, and large dead blotches along the leaf veins or in-between the veins.
+You’ll notice small, circular, or irregularly shaped dark or brown dead spots on the leaves, dead leaf margins and tips, and large dead blotches along the leaf veins or in-between the veins.

-When the tree is heavily infected early in the season, the leaves may be distorted, shrivel and fall off prematurely.
+When the tree is heavily infected early in the season, the leaves may be distorted, shrivel, and fall off prematurely.
 Sometimes the foliage regrows after defoliation.
 Other symptoms are girdled dead twigs with areas of sunken bark.

 To determine whether it’s anthracnose, take a look at the underside of infected leaves with a magnifying glass.
 You’ll see fungal fruiting structures that protrude like pimples, especially along the leaf veins.
 There are similar fruiting structures at the tips of dead twigs.

 Anthracnose overwinters in infected branches, twigs, and leaves.
-In the spring, wind carries the pathogens to young leaves and twigs, where it forms new spores.
+In the spring, the wind carries the pathogens to young leaves and twigs, where it forms new spores.
 These spores then move by wind or water, splashing to neighboring foliage, infecting it and thus continuing the disease cycle.

 Cool spring weather with temperatures between 50 and 55 degrees F is especially conducive to spreading the disease.